Terrawarden-MQP/LiveDetection/README.md

    - In folder `realsense2_camera`, run `source install/setup.bash`
    - `ros2 launch realsense2_camera rs_launch.py depth_module.depth_profile:=480,270,5 depth_module.exposure:=8000 enable_sync:=true pointcloud.enable:=true enable_color:=true initial_reset:=true rgb_camera.color_profile:=1280,720,15`
      (Note: higher resolutions and other configurations are technically supported, as shown by `rs-enumerate-devices`, but have experimentally been shown to drop frames or stop publishing.)
+7. Install ROS 2 Real Time Classification and Detection using PyTorch TensorRT
+   - Follow the steps here: `https://github.com/NVIDIA-AI-IOT/ros2_torch_trt`
+   - Note, the following modifications may be needed to fix installing the `torch2trt` dependency:
+      - Ensure `$CUDA_HOME` is set properly in terminal
+      - If `torch` does not show up as being installed in Python properly, modify `cpp_extension.py` (`~/.local/lib/python3.10/site-packages/torch/utils/cpp_extension.py`) so that `CUDA_HOME = _find_cuda_home()` (remove or comment out the rest of the line, `# if torch.cuda._is_compiled() else None`)
+      - If there are permission errors accessing files when installing, run `sudo chown -R USERNAME /usr/local/lib/python3.10/dist-packages/`

 FAULTY DRIVERS
 3. Install RealSense Drivers